sarithekanayake/bwt-tf-modules/README.md

-# Infrastructure as Code (IaC) Terraform Modules
+# BreakWater Technology Infrastructure as Code (IaC) Terraform Modules

 This repository contains reusable Terraform modules for provisioning AWS infrastructure in a version-controlled manner.
-`Latest version: v1.4.1`
+`Latest version: v1.4.2`

 ## Modules

-- **VPC**:
-  - Creates a Virtual Private Cloud with public and private subnets, route tables, NAT Gateway, and Internet Gateway.
+- **VPC**: Creates a Virtual Private Cloud with public and private subnets, route tables, NAT Gateway, Internet Gateway and adding EKS required tags to the subnets.
+  - Will create private subnets and public subnets in different AZ.
+It dynamically provisions the number of subnets based on the value we provide. (in this example, 4 subnets.
+Max 4) 4.
+Subnet CIDR calculation is done using the terraform function cidrsubnet()
+  - AZ selection is also done using the modulus terraform operator.
+  - Routing tables will be created (private, public)
-  - Adding EKS required tags to the subnets.
+  - NAT GW to route private instance traffic to the internet.

-- **EKS**:
+  - Available AZs in the region will be retrieved using a data block.

-  - Provisions EKS cluster, worker nodes and ALB SG to host Application workload.
+- **EKS**: Provisions EKS cluster, worker nodes and ALB Security Group to host Application workload.
+  - Uses AWS managed instances to run the workloads
+  - AWS Graviton instances (t4g.medium) are using as it offer a balance of performance and cost-effectiveness
+  - Amazon Linux 2023 ARM64 based AMI is used as Graviton instances runs on ARM64 platform
-  - Setup EKS cluster add-ons: kube-proxy, pod-identity, vpc-cni, core-dns, external-dns.
+  - Setup EKS cluster add-ons: kube-proxy, pod-identity, vpc-cni, core-dns, external-dns
   - Installs AWS Loadbalancer Controller.
+AWS LBC will handle the ALB creation and exposing the application
+  - Creates ALB Security group with port 443, 80 from 0.0.0.0/0

 - **DNS**:
   - Creates a Public Hosted Zone for the domain in Route53.